 - Of course, for safety, make sure your car seat is Transport Canada compliant.
 Transport Canada does not endorse particular seats, but it does issue notices when defects occur or safety standards are not met.

-- Recycling car seats is extremely difficult but check your area to see if there are specialty recyclers like Kidseat Recyclers in Alberta or Pacific Mobile Depots in BC.
+- Recycling car seats is extremely difficult, but check your area to see if there are specialty recyclers like Red Propeller in Ontario or Pacific Mobile Depots in BC.
 You can also check to see if the manufacturer has its own recycling program.